How Expats Can Find the Best Jobs in Italy

 How Expats Can Work in Italy

 EU citizens are free to travel and work in Italy.
-However, if they’re settling in full time, they might have to complete some paperwork pertaining to their new residency.
+However, if they’re settling in full-time, they might have to complete some paperwork pertaining to their new residency.

-Non-EU citizens need a work visa to hold employment in Italy.
+Non-EU citizens need a work visa in Italy to hold employment in Italy.
 In nearly all cases, securing a job before you move is essential.
 Italian employers take care of the visa application process for you.

 Visa applications normally cost between 100 and 200 Euros.
-Visas are available to people working in salaried positions, seasonal work (usually agriculture or tourism), long term seasonal work (lasting two years), sports activities, artistic work, working holidays, and scientific research, and more.
+Visas are available to people working in salaried positions, seasonal work (usually agriculture or tourism), long-term seasonal work (lasting two years), sports activities, artistic work, working holidays, and scientific research, and more.

 Even if you’re an outstanding fit for your job and employer, there are no guarantees you will secure a visa.
 Thanks to a quota system known as decreto flussi (“flow decree”) visas are limited.
 Approximately 30,000 non-EU workers are permitted into Italy each year.
 Admission depends in part on your country of origin, which kind of visa category applies to you, and how long you intend to stay.

 Salary Expectations in Italy

 The average Italian salary comes in at approximately 1,700 – 1,800 Euros a month (gross).
 This has a net value of about 1,400-1,500 Euros a month.
 Of course, this varies widely depending on region, occupation, and level of experience.
 The higher your income, the greater amount of taxes you pay.

 To get a sense of where different occupations fall on the salary threshold, teachers earn, on average, approximately 31,000 Euros as an annual salary.
 Nurses and architects earn less, at 25,000 and 21,000 Euros respectively.
 Meanwhile, marketing managers do quite well on a salary of 45,000 Euros.